coopercenter/revenue_share_inventory/README.md

 ### Github

 ### Files
-1. __index.html__
-4. __css__
+1. __index.html__ - The main HTML file that structures and contains the web application’s content.
+2. __css__ - Stylesheet used by index.html to design HTML elements including font size, position, and color.
-5. __.gitignore__ - File that tells Git to intentional ignore files that in this case contain sensitive information such as login creditionals which should not be pushed to the repository
+3. __.gitignore__ - File that tells Git to intentional ignore files that in this case contain sensitive information such as login creditionals which should not be pushed to the repository.
+4. __main.js__ - A JavaScript file used by index.html to add interactivity, such as toggles, checkboxes, and dynamic coloring of elements.

 ## Development
 1.